-A fossil-fuel subsidy is a financial benefit that a government provides to producers or consumers of fossil fuels.
-Among others, this can take the form of a direct cash handout, a preferential tax treatment or price support to lower fuel prices below market price.
+A fossil-fuel subsidy is a government intervention that provides a benefit or preference for fossil-fuel production or consumption relative to alternatives.
+Among others, this can take the form of a direct transfer of funds, a preferential tax treatment or price support to lower fuel prices below market price.

 For the purposes of the Fossil Fuel Subsidy Tracker and consistent with inclusion of OECD, IEA and IMF data, fossil-fuel subsidies and other support measures encompass direct budgetary transfers and tax expenditures that provide a benefit or preference for fossil-fuel production or consumption, along with induced transfers (price support), adopting the OECD Inventory approach for direct budgetary transfers and tax expenditures, and the IEA and IMF approach for induced transfers (see Methodology section).

 The combustion of fossil fuels in power plants, vehicles, machinery, and dwellings continues to be a leading contributor to global human-induced greenhouse-gas emissions.
 Although many governments have already taken steps to reduce the carbon intensity of their economies, some policies remain in place that encourage more production and use of fossil fuels than would otherwise be the case.
 Fossil-fuel subsidies are one such policy.

 Not only do fossil-fuel subsidies undermine global efforts to mitigate climate change, but they also aggravate local pollution problems, causing further damage to human health and the environment.
 They represent a considerable strain on public budgets as well, draining scarce fiscal resources that could be put to better use, such as strategic investment in the education, skills, and physical infrastructure that people value most in the 21st century.
 Lastly, fossil-fuel subsidies distort the costs and prices that inform the decisions of many producers, investors, and consumers, thereby perpetuating older technologies and carbon-intensive modes of production.